addiks/doctrine2_tweaks/README.md

 beginning of the transaction.
 This follows the meaning of a "rollback" => The return from a faulty state into a well- known state.
 If correctly used, this entity-manager could save some developers that care deeply about transactions a big headache.

+Please note that this component is currently only roughly tested and should be considered more like a proof-of-concept.
+If you actually *do* make the decision to use this in production environment, please test everything beforehand and look for any impact on performance.
+Please provide feedback if you actually do use this anywhere or even better, fork and improve it.